vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 passes.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Declare motion starting values at construction

+Linear and fixed-point motion values accept an initial source value, and PerformanceBoundValue inherits those constructors.
+Eight formats now declare their starting volume, pan, and tempo directly instead of resetting freshly constructed values.
+Version-dependent values remain in constructor initializers.
+Remove NinSnes's constructor-only PitchState::reset and zero-depth LFO reset, which repeat the member defaults.
+Prepass and live-motion resets remain intact.

+This removes 33 production lines.
+A temporary sanitized comparison matches 140,544 constructor/reset scenarios across integer, floating-point, fixed-point, and bound motion values.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,